afombravo/2FAST2Q/README.md

 ## Nextflow

-If you are into nextflow, 2FAST2Q also exists as a [nf-core module](https://nf-co.re/modules/fast2q/)!
+If you are into nextflow, 2FAST2Q also has its own [nf-core module](https://nf-co.re/modules/fast2q/)!

 ```bash
 nf-core modules install fast2q